 SD:

 Was he your first boyfriend?

 MMK:

-No, golly, no. No I had lots of older brothers so I started having crushes on older guys from very early on.
+No, golly, no. No, I had lots of older brothers so I started having crushes on older guys from very early on.
 And as I said my best friend’s dad coached the Villanova basketball team and I can’t think of a basketball player I didn’t have a crush on.

 SD:

 So you said you have mostly older brothers, do you have any sisters?